thepriceisright/verswell-commerce/README.md

 In order to use the Swell's Frontend API, you need to obtain a public key in your Swell Store.

-Once created, you'll need to create a `SWELL_STOREFRONT_PUBLIC_KEY` environment variable and use the public access token as the value
+Once created, you'll need to create a `SWELL_PUBLIC_KEY` environment variable and use the public access token as the value

 <details>
   <summary>Expand to view detailed walkthrough</summary>